ottopaulsen/MMM-WeConnect/README.md

 ## Configuration

-Here is an example configuration with description.
+Here is an example configuration.
 Put it in the `MagicMirror/config/config.js` file:
 ``` javascript
     {
         module: 'MMM-WeConnect',